The cerium content of the Milky Way as revealed by Gaia DR3 GSP-Spec abundances

-Finally, thanks to this sample of accreted stars, we compute the mean and standard deviation of \meta, \CaFe\ and \CeFe\ for each system (see Tab.~\ref{Tab:Accreted}).
-For the present sample (although based on low-statistics numbers) and within error bars, the three accreted systems have a rather similar mean metallicity and extremely close mean [Ca/Fe] values.
-Moreover, Thamnos and GSE appear to have rather similar \CeFe\ values, and thus close values of [Ce/Ca] ratios around $\sim$0.3~dex, that could suggest a rather similar chemical evolution history.
-On the contrary, the Helmi Stream appears to be less enriched in cerium and its [Ce/Ca] ratio is found to be much lower ($\sim$0.07~dex) than for the other two systems.
+Finally, based on this sample of accreted stars, we computed the mean and standard deviation of \meta, \CaFe,\ and \CeFe\ for each system (see Tab.~\ref{Tab:Accreted}).
+For this sample (although based on low-statistics numbers) and within the error bars, the three accreted systems have a rather similar mean metallicity and extremely close mean [Ca/Fe] values.
+Moreover, Thamnos and GSE appear to have rather similar \CeFe\ values, and thus close values of [Ce/Ca] ratios around $\sim$0.3~dex, which might suggest a rather similar chemical evolution history.
+In contrast, the Helmi Stream appears to be less enriched in cerium, and its [Ce/Ca] ratio is found to be much lower ($\sim$0.07~dex) than for the other two systems.
 There are very few previous studies on $s$-process abundances in these accreted systems.
-On one hand, \citet{Aguado21} report a mean barium abundance for GSE lower than our \CeFe\ abundance by about 0.7~dex.
-On the other hand, \citet{Matsuno21} found some GSE stars enhanced in Ba and La in agreement with our cerium abundances (with abundances varying from -0.2 to 1.1~dex and mean [Ba/Fe] and [La/Fe] close to 0.4 and 0.2~dex).
+On one hand, \citet{Aguado21} reported a mean barium abundance for GSE lower than our \CeFe\ abundance by about 0.7~dex.
+On the other hand, \citet{Matsuno21} found some GSE stars enhanced in Ba and La, in agreement with our cerium abundances (with abundances varying from -0.2 to 1.1~dex and mean [Ba/Fe] and [La/Fe] close to 0.4 and 0.2~dex).

-Finally, \cite{RecioBlanco2021}, who analysed Y and Eu abundances on Milky Way satellite galaxies, halo stars and globular clusters, show that the abundances of another $s$-element [Y/Fe] in low-mass satellites could be slightly lower than in higher-mass satellites in the intermediate metallicity regime.
-Supposing a similar behaviour for Ce, our lower [Ce/Fe] abundances for the Helmi Stream stars could suggest a lower mass of the parent system of this substructure with respect to the other two.
-It is interesting to point out that, indeed, \cite{Koppelman19} provide a mass estimate for the Helmi Stream progenitor of about 10$^{8}$ M$_\odot$, while the GES mass estimate from simulations would be six times larger \citep{Helmi20}.
+Finally, \cite{RecioBlanco2021}, who analysed Y and Eu abundances on Milky Way satellite galaxies, halo stars, and globular clusters, showed that the abundances of another $s$-element [Y/Fe] in low-mass satellites could be slightly lower than in higher-mass satellites in the intermediate-metallicity regime.
+When a similar behaviour is assumed for Ce, our lower [Ce/Fe] abundances for the Helmi Stream stars could suggest a lower mass of the parent system of this substructure with respect to the other two.
+It is interesting to point out that, indeed, \cite{Koppelman19} provided a mass estimate for the Helmi Stream progenitor of about 10$^{8}$ M$_\odot$, while the GES mass estimate from simulations would be six times higher \citep{Helmi20}.